-Sure coffee is a delicious beverage that gives you that ‘get up and go’ you need in the morning, but it’s also full of properties that can be used stimulate parts of the body, including hair.
+Sure coffee is a delicious beverage that gives you that “get up and go” you need in the morning, but did you know, coffee also offers a variety of health benefits and is packed with properties that can be used to stimulate parts of the body, including hair.

 To a great extent, the length and the quality of your hair depends upon the health of your hair follicles.
-Coffee is effective in stimulating not only your mind and body, but also your hair roots by improving its structure and growth.
+Coffee is effective in stimulating not only your mind and body but also your hair roots by improving their structure and growth.
 For this reason, it can even be found as an ingredient in several shampoos and hair-care products.

-Hair loss is a common bane of many, and women as well as a large number of men are affected by it.
+Hair loss is a common bane of life for many older women – and a large number of men.
 Nobody likes to lose their hair.
-It is heartbreaking and, if it results in balding, it can severely affect a person’s self-confidence.
+It’s heartbreaking and, if it results in balding, it can severely affect a person’s self-confidence.

 Men experience hair loss due to the male hormone dihydrotestosterone (DHT), which damages susceptible hair follicles.
 Once these follicles start getting smaller (called miniaturisation of hair follicles), they disappear over time, thereby affecting hair growth and eventually leading to baldness.

 Coffee contains caffeine, which is great for hair.
 Hence, when coffee is applied topically to the hair/scalp, it makes its way into the hair roots and stimulates them.
 Not only does it deter baldness and hair loss, it also works through the hair roots and brings about better hair development